top of page

 The adjective 'felicitous' has its etymological roots in Latin.
 It is derived from the Latin word 'felix,' which means 'happy' or 'fortunate.'
 In Latin, 'felix' conveyed the idea of being favored by fortune or luck.
 Over time, 'felicitous' evolved to describe something that is well-suited, appropriate, or skillfully chosen in a given context, often conveying a sense of appropriateness or good fortune.
 This etymology highlights the connection between the concept of happiness or good fortune and the idea of something being apt or well-chosen, emphasizing the notion that 'felicitous' choices or expressions are those that bring a sense of satisfaction and appropriateness.

-Quiz: Find the meaning of felicitous
+Quiz: Find the meaning of the adjective felicitous:

 Try Again!